networked-aframe/networked-aframe/readme.md

 ### Overview

-Networked-Aframe works by syncing entities and their components to other connected clients.
+Networked-Aframe works by syncing entities and their components to connected users.
 To connect to a room you need to add the [`network-scene`](#scene-component) component to the `a-scene` element.
 For an entity to be synced, you need to create a [networked entity](#creating-networked-entities).
 By default the `position` and `rotation` components are synced, but if you want to sync other components or child components you need to define a [schema](#syncing-custom-components).
-For more advanced control over the WebRTC datachannel see the section on [Broadcasting Custom Messages](#broadcasting-custom-messages) and [Settings](#settings).
+For more advanced control over the WebRTC datachannel see the section on [Broadcasting Custom Messages](#broadcasting-custom-messages) and [Options](#options).

 ### Scene component